Imagine icebergs as tall as the Eiffel Tower silently drifting by Florida's balmy beaches.

 During the last Ice Age, massive chunks of ice plowed deep grooves and furrows into the Atlantic seafloor from South Carolina to southern Florida.
-Named keel scours, after the V-shaped structures on boats, the features record the passage of massive glacial floods unleashed from Canada, according to a study published today (Oct.
-12) in the journal Nature Geoscience.
-The far-traveled floodwaters suggest future ice sheet melting may be more complex than previously thought, the researchers said. [ Gallery: An Expedition Into Iceberg Alley ]
+Named keel scours, after the V-shaped structures on boats, the features record the passage of massive glacial floods unleashed from Canada, according to a study published Sunday in the journal Nature Geoscience.
+The far-traveled floodwaters suggest that future ice sheet melting may be more complex than previously thought.
+[Gallery: An Expedition Into Iceberg Alley]

 "We can't simply make the assumption that all of the cold, fresh water from ice sheet melting stays in the North Atlantic.
-Our results show that smaller, coastal currents can be very effective at redistributing this fresh water and impacting a much larger area," said lead study author Jenna Hill, a geologist at Coastal Carolina University in Conway, South Carolina.
+Our results show that smaller, coastal currents can be very effective at redistributing this fresh water and impacting a much larger area," said lead study author Jenna Hill, a geologist at Coastal Carolina University.

-But the discovery of icebergs in Florida suggests not all of the ice age floodwaters went east.
+The discovery of icebergs in Florida suggests not all of the floodwaters went east.
 Some of the icy overflow headed south, beating back the warm Gulf Stream and insulating the icebergs on their journey southward.

 "This actually has enormous implications for that model and for what triggers climate change," said study co-author Alan Condron, an oceanographer at the University of Massachusetts at Amherst.